dbpolglase/tUI/Manual-en.md

     return &amp;action;
 }
 </code></pre>
-<p>Will cause the tool to no longer consider valid subsequent treatments of the event, in this case the order to return to the previous view.</p>
+<p>Will cause the tool to no longer consider valid subsequent treatments of the event, in this case the order to return to the previous View.</p>
 <h5 id="action.made">action.made</h5>
 <p>The made field can have values 0 or 1.
 The value 1 indicates that the event is handled by the user and should not be handled by the application.</p>
 <h6 id="action-optomade-and-componentnext">action opToMade and componentNext</h6>
 <p>In cases where the event is handled by the application, we must indicate the treatment to perform.
-This is done with the componentNext field, which will be a string of the type view:element with the next view and/or component to show, and opToMade, which will indicate what to do with the current view: NONE, HIDE, DESTROY… values defined in enum Ops.</p>
+This is done with the componentNext field, which will be a string of the type view:element with the next view and/or component to show, and opToMade, which will indicate what to do with the current View: NONE, HIDE, DESTROY… values defined in enum Ops.</p>
 <pre><code>c
 if (fd == NULL){
     MSG_create(M_ERROR,CENTER_VIEW,"Unable to Open %s file",file);